-The 26 years of war saw a brutal battle between the Sinhalese military government and a rebel separatist group known as the Tamil Tigers (Liberation Tigers of Tamil Eelan – LTTE).
+The 26 years of the war saw a brutal battle between the Sinhalese military government and a rebel separatist group known as the Tamil Tigers (Liberation Tigers of Tamil Eelan – LTTE).
 While both committed brutal crimes in the name of nationalism, the world saw the military end the war ruthlessly as they took over the Tamil North in a bloody all-out massacre, that saw thousands of Tamil civilians end up in refugee camps.

 Sri Lanka then became a country run by a government accused of war crimes; a destination documented in UN reports and war councils for its corruption and authoritarian stance.
 Angry protests still erupt against travellers ‘supporting it’ via tourism drives.

 Nor do they extend to hotels workers and tuk-tuk drivers trying to make a living, or to the new generation of Sri Lankans wanting peace and living within a society trying to find ways to bridge the divide.

 By boycotting travel to Sri Lanka, you harm the people innocent to politics and trying to desperately shake off the bad image.
 The veil of war is off, and while people continue to protest against visiting because of the government’s past atrocities, the country’s recent election of the new President, Maithripala Sirisena, can only help pave the way more for change, development and a cleaner image.

 I first considered travelling here two years ago when the Asia traveller circuit was slowly bringing Sri Lanka into the fold.
-Every now and again you would meet a person who had spent two or three weeks there, and its new, distant and mysterious credentials gave it even more of an appeal.
+Now and again you would meet a person who had spent two or three weeks there, and the new, distant and mysterious credentials gave it even more of an appeal.

 What was once an ancient trading port is now South Asia’s hidden gem.
 It’s like Southeast Asia without the heavily trodden path, and where tourism was once concentrated in the centre and south, the more intrepid can access all corners of the country, with the north and east having re-opened for visitors.